juvoni/books/README.md

 - Addiction: A Disorder Of Choice
 - Wait: The Art and Science of Delay
 - David and Goliath
+- Mindwise: Why We Misunderstand What Others Think, Believe, Feel, and Want
+- Mistakes Were Made (But Not by Me): Why We Justify Foolish Beliefs, Bad Decisions, and Hurtful Acts
+- The Willpower Instinct: How Self-Control Works, Why It Matters, and What You Can Do to Get More of It
+- The 50th Law
+- The Little Book of Talent: 52 Tips for Improving Your Skills
+- Focus: The Hidden Driver of Excellence
+- The 5 Elements of Effective Thinking
+- Essentialism: The Disciplined Pursuit of Less

 ## Sociology
 - When Work Disappears: The World of the New Urban Poor

+## Education
+- The Seven Laws of Learning: Why Great Leaders Are Also Great Teachers
+- The Higher Education Bubble

 ## Self Help
 - How To Win Friends and Influence People
 - Personal Development for Smart People: The Conscious Pursuit of Personal Growth
+- One Small Step Can Change Your Life: The Kaizen Way
+- The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change
+- So Good They Can't Ignore You: Why Skills Trump Passion in the Quest for Work You Love
+- 10 Natural Laws of Successful Time and Life Management

 ## Spirituality
 - The Power of Now: A Guide to Spiritual Enlightenment
+- The Journey Into Yourself
+- Zen in the Art of Archery

 ## Design
 - Don't Make Me Think: A Common Sense Approach to Web Usability